-It has been about a month since the last earnings report for Nu Skin Enterprises (NUS).
-Shares have lost about 25.1% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Nu Skin Enterprises (NUS).
+Shares have lost about 4.4% in that time frame, underperforming the S&P 500.

 Other Financial Details

-Nu Skin ended the quarter with cash and cash equivalents of $310.3 million, long-term debt of $356.2 million, and stockholders' equity of $811.2 million.
-The company lowered debt load by $29.5 million during the quarter.
+Nu Skin ended the quarter with cash and cash equivalents of $320 million, long-term debt of $341.7 million and stockholders' equity of $845.8 million.

 How Have Estimates Been Moving Since Then?

-Currently, Nu Skin has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, Nu Skin has an average Growth Score of C, however its Momentum Score is doing a lot better with an A. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Nu Skin has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Nu Skin has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report